 POS 230 Women and Politics (3) This course will compare and contrast the role of women in politics in the US, Western Europe and a selection of countries from the less-developed world.
-The suffrage movement and ERA movements will be examined for their successes and failures and compared to similar political movements in the west.
-Women as political actors will be studied: as voters; as party members; as interest group members; as legislators; and as executives in the U.S., Europe and the developing world.
+The suffrage movement and ERA movements will be examined for their successes and failures and compared to similar political movements in the west, Women as political actors will be studied: as voters; as party members; as interest group members; as legislators; and as executives in the U.S., Europe and the developing world.
 The effect that women in office have on policy-making will be evaluated in different regions.
-A brief survey of how certain public policies affect women will be covered, as will U.N. efforts in the area of international womenis rights.
+A brief survey of how certain public policies affect women will be covered, as will UN, efforts in the area of international women's rights.

 POS 260 New York State Environmental Regulation (3) This course surveys environmental regulatory management in New York state.
-Included are historical approaches to regulation, samples of present procedures, and samples of developing trends.
+Included are historical efforts, present procedures, and some developing trends.
 The primary focus of the course is on programs of the New York State Department of Environmental Conservation.
-In addition to NYS DEC programs, the course will introduce the student to other agencies regulatory jurisdictions at the federal, state and local levels.
+In addition to NYS DEC programs, the course will examine agencies' regulatory jurisdictions at the federal, state, and local levels.
 Various local approvals will also be considered.
-The emphasis is on the inter-relationship of programs, not the specific details of the programs themselves.
+The emphasis will be on the inter-relationship of programs, as well as the specific details of the NYS DEC programs themselves.

-POS 280 Internship in Politics and Government (3) The course provides students the opportunity to apply their knowledge of politics and government in a practical setting.
-Internships are available in various public offices in the executive/ bureaucratic, legislative, or judicial branches of government at the national, state and local levels.
+POS 280 Internship in Politics and Government (3) The course provides students the opportunity to apply their knowledge of politics and government in a practical setting, internships are available in various public offices in the executive/bureaucratic, legislative, or judicial branches of government at the national, state and local levels.
 Internships with major political parties may also be available.
 Students arrange their placement with the help of the Cooperative Education Office and a faculty coordinator.
-Course requirements include a minimum of 120 hours of work, maintenance of a weekly journal, attendance at four on-campus seminars, occasional readings, and an experiencebased essay.
+Course requirements include a minimum of 120 hours of work, maintenance of a weekly journal, attendance at four on-campus seminars, occasional readings, and an experience-based essay.
 Two on-site evaluations will also be made by the faculty coordinator.
 Letter grade will be awarded.
 No credit given for past work experience.
-Prerequisite: Permission of Instructor.
+Prerequisite.
+Permission of Instructor.